-Pothashang News Service: Imphal, April 23, 2019: Remembering the warriors of Manipur who fought against the British in the Anglo-Manipuri War in 1891, rich tributes were paid to them on Khongjom Day Observation at Khongjom War Memorial Complex, Khebaching, Thoubal district on Tuesday.
+Imphal: Remembering the warriors of Manipur who fought against the British in the Anglo-Manipuri War in 1891, rich tributes were paid to them on Khongjom Day Observation at Khongjom War Memorial Complex, Khebaching, Thoubal district on Tuesday.

-Manipur governor Najma Heptulla and the vhief minister N. Biren Singh led the other ministers, MLAs, high level government officers, top police personnel and public in laying floral wreaths at the Khongjom War Memorial and Paona Brajabasi statue, offered Tarpon at Khongjom River and paid homage with Sankirtan.
+Manipur governor Najma Heptulla and the chief minister N. Biren Singh led the other ministers, MLAs, high level government officers, top police personnel and public in laying floral wreaths at the Khongjom War Memorial and Paona Brajabasi statue, offered Tarpon at Khongjom River and paid homage with Sankirtan.

 There were also guard of honour, general salute, reverse arms and order arms, sounding of last post, two minutes silence, slope arms and order arms.